-The museum is open Mondays, Thursdays, and weekends from 9 a.m. to 7:30 p.m., and on Wednesdays and Fridays from 9 a.m. to 10 p.m.
+The museum is open Mondays, Thursdays and weekends from 9 a.m. to 6 p.m., and on Wednesdays and Fridays from 9 a.m. to 9:45 p.m.
 The Louvre is closed on Tuesdays.
-The museum is located in the city center, serviced by the Nos.
-1 and 7 métro lines.
+Admission costs 15 euros ($16.80) for adults and is free for visitors 17 years old and younger.
+If you're visiting between October and March, save some money by planning your visit for the first Sunday of the month when admission is free.
+The museum is located in the city center and has its own metro stop, Louvre-Rivoli on line 1.
 To learn more, visit the Louvre's website.